jumphone/scRef/Reference/Tissue_Gtex_v7/README.md

 # Data Source:

-Build from Gtex (v7) expression file containing the median TPM by tissue.
+This reference is built from Gtex (v7) expression file containing the median TPM by tissue.

 https://gtexportal.org/home/datasets